carlosedp/kubernetes-kit/Readme.md

 * Deploy Kubernetes Dashboard from `kubectl create -f https://git.io/kube-dashboard`.
 Dashboard ingress (from dashboard dir)
 * Deploy Heapster (from dashboard dir)
 * Add local DNS server to DNS deployment (kubedns args `--nameservers=10.178.11.220`) or load `kubedns-configmap.yaml` (If not configured as server default DNS on resolv.conf).
-* Deploy NFS StorageClass from nfs-storageclass dir (NFS server must have no_root_squash)
+* Deploy NFS StorageClass from nfs-storageclass dir (NFS server must have no_root_squash).
+* Set the StorageClass as default with `kubectl patch storageclass default -p '{"metadata":{"annotations": {"storageclass.kubernetes.io/is-default-class": "true"}}}'`.
 * Deploy InfluxDB from influx-grafana dir (influx.yaml)
 * Install Helm (if not installed by playbook)
 * Fix Helm RBAC permissions with: